superfaceai/language-server/README.md

 yarn add @superfaceai/language-server
 ```

-## Publishing a new version

-Package publishing is done through GitHub release functionality.

-[Draft a new release](https://github.com/superfaceai/language-server/releases/new) to publish a new version of the package.

-Use semver for the version tag.
-It must be in format of `v<major>.<minor>.<patch>`.

-Github Actions workflow will pick up the release and publish it as one of the [packages](https://www.npmjs.com/package/@superfaceai/language-server).

 ## Licensing

 Licenses of `node_modules` are checked during push CI/CD for every commit.
 Only the following licenses are allowed: